 John and Jo Gow have a passion for art, theatre and for the natural outdoor environment.
-They bring these interests together at their privately owned Connells Bay Sculpture Park on Waiheke Island.
-Jo was born in Uganda and, after studying nursing, pursued a number of positions in the hospice, counselling and exchange-student areas.
+They bring these interests together at their privately-owned Connells Bay Sculpture Park on Waiheke Island.
+Jo was born in Uganda and, after studying nursing, pursued several positions in the hospice, counselling and exchange-student areas.
 John trained as an accountant and spent most of his career financing musical theatre throughout the world.
 The shows he funded include Cats, Les Miserables, Phantom of the Opera and many others.
-They have two children who, with their partners, along with their their four grandchildren, share their love of art, theatre, landscaping, philanthropy, family and friends.
+They have two children who with their families share their love of art, theatre, landscaping, travel and philanthropy.

 John and Jo also have a strong belief in philanthropic gifting being undertaken during their lifetime and have for a number of years supported a wide group of arts and theatre related projects including the Auckland Art Gallery www.aucklandartgallery.com; Auckland Arts Festival www.aucklandfestival.co.nz; The Arts Foundation www.thearts.co.nz; Artspace www.artspace.org.nz; Lend Lye Foundation www.lenlyefoundation.com; Sculpture on the Gulf www.sculptureonthegulf.co.nz; Tautai Trust www.tautai.org; The Big Idea www.thebigidea.nz; The Venice Biennale; www.nzatvenice.org; Indian Ink www.indianink.co.nz; Silo Theatre www.silotheatre.co.nz and Q Theatre www.qtheatre.co.nz.
 They also support a number of individual artists and community organisations.